saraisab/connection_fstp/README.md

-# connection_fstp
+### Requirements

+pip install paramiko

+pip install pandas

+pip install os

-connection to a fstp server in order to download a csv file, and copy that file to another file
+#### Connection to a fstp server in order to download a csv file, and copy the content of that file into another csv file